Viscoelasticity: Elastic versus viscoelastic behavior

 Stress–strain curves for a purely elastic material (a) and a viscoelastic material (b).
 The red area is a hysteresis loop and shows the amount of energy lost (as heat) in a loading and unloading cycle.
 It is equal to $\oint \sigma \, d \varepsilon$, where $\sigma$ is stress and $\varepsilon$ is strain.

 Unlike purely elastic substances, a viscoelastic substance has an elastic component and a viscous component.
 The viscosity of a viscoelastic substance gives the substance a strain rate dependence on time.
 Purely elastic materials do not dissipate energy (heat) when a load is applied, then removed.
 However, a viscoelastic substance dissipates energy when a load is applied, then removed.
 Hysteresis is observed in the stress–strain curve, with the area of the loop being equal to the energy lost during the loading cycle.
-Since viscosity is the resistance to thermally activated plastic deformation, a viscous material will lose energy through a loading cycle.
+Since viscosity is the resistance to thermally activated plastic deformation, a viscous material loses energy through a loading cycle.
 Plastic deformation results in lost energy, which is uncharacteristic of a purely elastic material's reaction to a loading cycle.

 Specifically, viscoelasticity is a molecular rearrangement.
 When a stress is applied to a viscoelastic material such as a polymer, parts of the long polymer chain change positions.
 This movement or rearrangement is called creep.
 Polymers remain a solid material even when these parts of their chains are rearranging to accommodate the stress, and as this occurs, it creates a back stress in the material.
 When the back stress is the same magnitude as the applied stress, the material no longer creeps.
-When the original stress is taken away, the accumulated back stresses will cause the polymer to return to its original form.
+When the original stress is taken away, the accumulated back stresses causes the polymer to return to its original form.
 The material creeps, which gives the prefix visco-, and the material fully recovers, which gives the suffix -elasticity.

 Linear viscoelasticity and nonlinear viscoelasticity

-Linear viscoelasticity is when the function is separable in both creep response and load.
+Linear viscoelasticity is behavior in which the function is separable in both creep response and load.
 All linear viscoelastic models can be represented by a Volterra equation connecting stress and strain: